Introduction

 Fintechs provide core banking and financial services to people digitally.
 Because the industry changes and advances at a much faster pace, keeping strong payment security practices is critical.

-Fintechs need to stay compliant with data protection acts and regulations.
+Fintechs must stay compliant with the DPDP Act 2023, the RBI Authentication Directions 2025, and PCI DSS.
 Using fraud monitoring, threat intelligence, and tokenization tools when handling customer data, while keeping the users informed on the same, is another need of the hour.
 Without these security measures, fintechs risk losing their customers and revenue.

 Best practices for payment security